 What are the annual membership fees?

-The membership fees are paid on an annual basis.
-Membership fees are due each year on January 1st.
+The membership fees are paid on an annual basis and are due each year on October 1st.
 For members joining during the year, fees are prorated monthly.
 To view the membership fees, click here.

 I see that the dues are pro-rated monthly, but there is only a week or so left in the month.
 Do I still have to pay dues for that month or may I simply submit the pro-rated payment for the next month’s dues?